jaejun-lee/moneyball/README.md

 > Premier League Wages Are A Disgrace -- Except When Your Team's Winning  - Bobby McMahon, Forbes

 ### Goal
-There has been several statistical analysis between the team spending on salaries&transfers and it's performance in the league.
-In advance, I got more interested in the team's acquired point and goal for each match compared with the average salary of players actually involved in the match and like to establish the prediction of goals based on the feature.
+There has been several statistical analysis between the team spending on salaries & transfers and it's performance in the league.
+In advance, I am more interested in the team's peformance for each match compared with the average salary of players actually involved for the game.
+Then, I will try to evaluate the performance of the prediction only based on the feature, Salary Delta.

 ## Data and Source
-Data in Subject be loaed into pandas DataFrame initially with the following columns in interests.
+Data in subject be loaed into pandas DataFrame initially with the following columns in interests.
 Each row represent a game match in the premiere league fixture of each season.
 The data contanins 380 matchs x 4 seasons.

 |Column    |Description